DongYang26/24fall_ProjectDemo/README.md

 ### 3. Creating a new environment for project model

+❗️Assuming you have already installed conda, if not, please refer to this [document](https://github.com/DongYang26/CSC8370ProjectDemo/blob/main/Preparation.md)
 * we have to input this command firstly, since the virtual environment is build by nvidia docker.(Any other cases, We dont need this step)
 ```
 Source .bashrc